LiamOsler/Three-Molecules/README.md

 ```text
   1  9  2  0  0  0  0
 ```
 This is a connection table.
 The first two columns contain the index of the atoms that are connected by the bond (the order in which they appeared in the file).
 The third column contains the bond type.
 Thus it is crucial to keep the order of the atoms in the molObj's atom array in the same order as the order in which they appear in the file.
-One should note that **molfiles have a starting index of 1**.
+One should note that **`.mol` files have a starting index of 1**.

 We can retrieve the bonds by iterating over the lines starting from the 5 + `molObj.counts.molecules` line and finishing at line 5 + `molObj.counts.molecules` + `molObj.counts.bonds`, and write them in a 2D array as `molObj.bonds`: